 People, we live only once.
 Live without any regrets!

 Oprah, I will be back in Chicago next May.
-I look forward to meeting you!If you enjoyed this post, consider buying me a cafe mocha.
+I look forward to meeting you!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.